guywilson/RTScheduler/README.md

 Parameters:

-                int size                  number of task descriptors to allocate, if this is <= 0 or > MAX_TASKS then the number of task descriptors is set to MAX_TASKS.
+                int size                  number of task descriptors to allocate, if this is <= 0 or > MAX_TASKS then the number of task descriptors is set to MAX_TASKS (defined in scheduler.h).

 ### void registerTask(uint16_t taskID, void (* run)(PTASKPARM));